PhD: Theatre Studies

 - Visit the University of Illinois at Urbana-Champaign Library

 - Outstanding Rare Book and Manuscripts Collection in Theatre

-- Armory Free Theatre is a blackbox performance space used by students and faculty to create and present cutting-edge work
+- The Armory Free Theatre–a blackbox performance space used by students and faculty to create and present cutting-edge work

 While interviews are not required, we strongly recommend prospective students visit the Illinois campus to meet with faculty and students.
-To arrange an interview or for further information, contact the Director of Graduate Studies, Valleri Robinson at firstname.lastname@example.org
+To arrange an interview or for further information, contact the Director of Graduate Studies, Katherine Syer at email@example.com.

 Anyone interested in applying should obtain an Application for Admission to the Graduate College.
 The application process can be found at http://www.grad.illinois.edu/admissions/apply